-- See Oregon Department of Agriculture's requirements for Food Safety relevant to your products - Fresh fruits and vegetables may be displayed in open air, but they must be stored off the ground by using impervious plastic tubs or setting empty containers under those holding the produce.
-Pumpkins and large squash are the only exceptions to this rule. - Potentially hazardous perishable foods stored, displayed and offered for sale must be packaged and refrigerated at or below

-- 41 degrees Fahrenheit.
-Vendors are required to have a calibrated thermometer onsite to gauge and demonstrate temperature. - Any questions regarding safe food handling should be directed to ODA food safety specialists (contact at bottom of webpage).
+- See Oregon Department of Agriculture's requirements for Food Safety relevant to your products - Fresh fruits and vegetables may be displayed in the open air, but they must be stored off the ground by using impervious plastic tubs or setting empty containers under those holding the produce.
+Pumpkins and large squash are the only exceptions to this rule. - Potentially hazardous perishable foods stored, displayed and offered for sale must be packaged and refrigerated at or below 41 degrees Fahrenheit.
+Vendors are required to have a calibrated thermometer on-site to gauge and demonstrate temperature. - Any questions regarding safe food handling should be directed to ODA food safety specialists (find the contact info at bottom of ODA webpage).